hartwigmedical/actin/algo/README.md

 *Where <atcLevel> is a level defined above in 3] and <category> is X OR a member of the set of ATC codes derived from X using the table below in 5]
-**Where <atcLevel> is a level defined above in 3] and <category> is equal to "L01", "L02", "L04" OR a member of the set of ATC codes derived from "Gonadorelin" using the table below in 5]
+**Where <atcLevel> is a level defined above in 3] and <category> is equal to "L01", "L02", "L04" OR a member of the set of ATC codes derived from "Gonadotropin agonists" or "Gonadotropin antagonists" using the table below in 5]
 ***Categories are mapped to corresponding Treatment 'Categories' and 'Types'

 5] Cancer therapy list (with corresponding ATC level codes between brackets): <br>